blackaly/NTI_PROJECT_1/README.md

 ## -> Password : 123456

-## Checkout File in the beginning is no longer needed.
+## checkForLogin.php is no longer needed.

 ## The project start at LUG2